• Skip to primary navigation

 What other types of pasta will work with this meal?

-You can try and pasta you'd like, though we prefer long, thin pasta like spaghetti, angel hair, fettuccini or pappardelle.
-Whole wheat spaghetti is also a great, healthy option, though it may add a few minutes of cooking time.
+You can try and pasta you’d like, though we prefer long, thin pasta like spaghetti, angel hair, fettuccini or pappardelle.
+Whole wheat spaghetti is also a great option, though it may add a few minutes of cooking time.

 Can other ground meats be used instead of turkey?

-Any kind of ground meat will work nicely in this spaghetti dish, including ground beef, chicken or sausage.
+Any kind of ground meat will work nicely in this turkey spaghetti, including ground beef, chicken or sausage.
 You may vary your seasoning accordingly.

 white, big bowl of spaghetti with meat sauce and cheese on red tablecloth